Miley Cyrus Spills The Beans On Hip-Hop, Liam Hemsworth, And Her New Album

 In fact, Miley Cyrus does have an early teaser from her upcoming new album, and that teaser is her new song called “Malibu,” which the singer is set to drop on Thursday, May 11.

-Miley Cyrus, who describes the first single from her yet-untitled new album as a love ballad for fiancé Liam Hemsworth, revealed that the new song was recorded during an Uber ride to The Voice set, when she was a coach on Season 11 in late 2016.
+Miley Cyrus, who describes the first single from her yet-untitled new album as a love ballad for fiancé Liam Hemsworth, revealed that the new song was recorded during an Uber ride to The Voice set when she was a coach on Season 11 in late 2016.

 That means it took Miley Cyrus nearly a year to write a new song for Liam Hemsworth after the two had rekindled their romance in early 2016, following their split in 2013.
 Cyrus, who ended her engagement from Liam Hemsworth four years ago, confesses that the lovebirds had to “refall for each other.”